brson/hackmd-collab/compile-time-4.md

-## Tradeoff #6: Build scripts and procedural macros
+## Build scripts and procedural macros

 Cargo allows the build to be customized with two types of custom Rust programs: build scripts and procedural macros.
 The mechanism for each is different but they both similarly introduce arbitrary computation into the compilation process.